wodby/docs/docs/stacks/php/local.md

 6. Optional: uncomment lines in the compose file to run redis, elasticsearch, kibana, etc
 7. Optional: macOS users please read [this](#docker-for-mac)
 8. Optional: Windows users please read [this](#permissions-issues)
-9. Run containers: `docker-compose up -d` or `make up` (see all [make commands](#make-commands))
+9. Run containers: [`make up`](#make-commands) or `docker-compose up -d`
-10. That's it!
-Your php application should be up and running at http://php.docker.localhost:8000
+10. Your php application should be up and running at http://php.docker.localhost:8000
 11. You can see status of your containers and their logs via portainer: http://portainer.php.docker.localhost:8000

+You can stop containers by executing [`make stop`](#make-commands) or `docker-compose stop`.

 !!! info "Optional files"
     If you don't need to [run multiple projects](#running-multiple-projects) and don't use [docker-sync to improve volumes performance on macOS](#docker-for-mac) feel free to delete `traefik.yml` and `docker-sync.yml` that come with the `docker4php.tar.gz`

-You can stop containers by executing `docker-compose stop` or `make stop`.
+!!! success "Get updates"
+    We release updates to images from time to time, you can find detailed changelog and update instructions on GitHub under [releases page](https://github.com/wodby/docker4php/releases)

 ## Domains

 Docker4PHP uses [traefik](https://hub.docker.com/_/traefik) container for routing.
 By default, we use port `8000` to avoid potential conflicts but if port `80` is free on your host machine just replace traefik's ports definition in the compose file.